Paper submission

 PhD students in their 1st year of study

-You must submit stricltly a four-page (8 columns) review paper summarizing the current state of knowledge in your dissertation’s research field.
+You must submit strictly a four-page (8 columns) review paper summarizing the current state of knowledge in your dissertation’s research field.
+The 80% of the last page must be filled.
 The paper should critically analyze and evaluate existing published work in the field, clearly formulating your perspective on these contributions.
-It should include following sections:
+The paper should include:

-• Introduction: A brief overview of your research topic (approximately 0.5 columns).
+• Introduction: A brief introduction to the topic and the motivation for addressing the research task (approximately 0.5 columns).

-• Problem Identification and Future Directions: A summary of solved and unsolved problems in the field, an assessment of which problems are realistically solvable, and a proposed direction for future research (approximately 1.5 columns).
+• Problem Identification and Future Directions: A summary of the problems that have been solved and those that remain open, including an identification of which issues are feasible to address and an outline of the proposed direction for further work (approximately 1.5 columns).

-PhD students in their 2nd year of study and above
+PhD students in their 2nd year and above

-• Introduction and Motivation: A brief introduction to your research topic and the rationale behind your research questions (approximately 0.5 columns).
+• Introduction and Motivation: A brief introduction to the topic and the motivation for addressing the research task (approximately 0.5 columns).

-• Recent Achievements: A detailed description of the tasks you completed in the past year, the results you obtained, an interpretation of those results, a description of any contributions or achievements, and recognition of any awards you’ve received during the last year (approximately 1.5 to 2 columns).
+• Recent Achievements: A description of the tasks completed in the previous year, the results obtained and their interpretation, the student’s key achievements, potential awards, and recognition based on their major publications during the assessed period (approximately 2.5 to 3 columns).

-• Future Plans: A proposal outlining the next steps for your research (approximately 0.5 columns).
+• Future Plans: Proposed next steps for the forthcoming period, if applicable (approximately 0.5 columns).

 Undergraduate (Bc.) and graduate (Ing.) papers